toh12/amt_old_v3/README.md

 # Awesomenauts Modding Toolkit v3

-This is the code designed to run the AMT user interface.
+This is a large portion of the code designed to run the AMT user interface.
 The project was started to improve my C++ coding skills, and is still in development.
-This version is available here as a code sample only, and will not be developed any further.
+This version is available here as a code sample only, and will not be updated.

 The next version is making large changes in the framework: by moving all of the file management tools into the APCL library, adding limiters preventing